gkotian/gkotian.github.io/travels/_posts/2010-05-22-el-panecillo-mitad-del-mundo.md

     title="guide"
     caption="Our guide telling us some interesting trivia about the Equator" %}

-The most interesting experiment was about the [Coriolis Effect](https://en.wikipedia.org/wiki/Coriolis_force){:target="_blank"} carried out using a basin of water.
-It was amazing to see how the water drains straight downwards without any spiralling when the basin was kept on the Equator, drains in a clockwise or anti-clockwise manner when moved only a few metres to the south or north respectively.
+The most interesting experiment of all was the one about the [Coriolis Effect](https://en.wikipedia.org/wiki/Coriolis_force){:target="_blank"} carried out using a basin of water.
+It was amazing to see how the water drains straight downwards without any spiralling when the basin was kept on the Equator, and drains in a clockwise or anti-clockwise manner when moved only a few metres to the south or north respectively.

 {% include video.html
     code="4IIVfoDuVIw"
     caption="Coriolis Effect demonstration" %}

+I have been told that this demonstration is fake, and the Coriolis Effect cannot be observed over such short distances.
+But it sure didn't seem like a fraud.
+Then again, maybe the person performing the experiment was an expert at fooling gullible tourists like me.
+In any case, I fail to see the motivation behind the alleged fraud, as we didn't have to give any money to see it being performed.
+So until proven otherwise, I'm going to continue believing that it really was not a scam.

 Just before leaving the museum, I was told that I could get my passport stamped with their seal.
 The guy there told me that they were among only a few